gwilku/jscan-docs/general/getting_started.rst

 				You *can* connect to your vehicle with engine running but **don't** make any Adaptations unless they are explixitly designed for it.
 It's fine to use Trail View, read Live Data, etc.

 3. To connect with most modern OBD Adapters there is **no need to pair them with the phone first**.
+You might need it with older devices (BT 3.0 & 2.0), but try without pairing first.
 4. Open JScan app
 5. Select your vehicle
-6. Select "Autoconnect" if your adapter is listed in the option's description, or choos your proper BT adapter (note, that there are groups for 4.0 BLE and 3.0 & older BT adapters)
+6. Select "Autoconnect" if your adapter is listed in the option's description, or choose your proper BT adapter (note, that there are separate groups for 4.0 BLE and 3.0 & older BT adapters, make sure you tap the correct option)
 7. Explore

+.. note:: Hint: If you are having issues with connecting to the OBD Adapter please make sure, that you gave all required permissions to the JScan app.
+This includes Location / GPS, and it has to be turned on in your phone.
+We DO NOT collect, store, or even use the location data in any way, but it has to be enabled dues to how mobile systems prviacy rules are built (in short: JScan needs to be *allowed to* to determine your location, because - in theory - it *could* do it based on the Wi-Fi or a BT device you are connected to).

 Wi-Fi adapter
 =============